pandas-dev/pandas/doc/source/io.rst

 A query is specified using the ``Term`` class under the hood.

-   - 'index' refers to the index of a DataFrame
+   - 'index' and 'column' are supported indexers of a DataFrame
    - 'major_axis' and 'minor_axis' are supported indexers of the Panel

 Valid terms can be created from ``dict, list, tuple, or string``.
 Objects can be embeded as values.
 Allowed operations are: ``<, <=, >, >=, =``. ``=`` will be inferred as an implicit set operation (e.g. if 2 or more values are provided).
 The following are all valid terms.